kajames2/healthcare_chronic/configs/config_readme.txt

 Function Parameters

-job			object		the amount of income obtained each period type			string		allowable values: "AgeLinear" and "Flat". income = round(intercept + slope * age) AgeLinear				job where income is changes linear with age.
+job			object		the amount of income obtained each period as a function of age type			string		allowable values: "AgeLinear" and "Flat". income = round(intercept + slope * age) AgeLinear				job where income is changes linear with age.
 It will round to nearest dollar. intercept		float		income at age 0.
 Note, first period is age 1.